maxspeicher/wappu-service/README.md

 6. Enter your database credentials in the second credentials block in *wappu-service/db.js*.
 7. Change host and port of the statistics-utils software in *wappu-service/globals.js* if different from `localhost:8082`.
 8. Run wappu-service using `node app`.
 It now runs under `http://localhost:3000`.
-9. The frontend for creating A/B testing projects and obtaining the code snippets to be inserted into the interfaces-under-test can be found at `http://localhost:3000/wappu`.
-10. The real-time analysis of an A/B test can be accessed via `http://localhost:3000/wappu/analysis?projectId=[...]`.
-The project ID is contained in the code snippets pasted into the involved interfaces.
-11. A first demo project is automatically installed.
-The interfaces are deployed under `http://localhost:3000/wappu_test/indexA.html` and `indexB.html`.
+9. A first demo project is automatically installed.
+The dummy interfaces are deployed under `http://localhost:3000/wappu_test/indexA.html` and `indexB.html`.
 The corresponding analysis can be found at `http://localhost:3000/wappu/analysis?projectId=0`.
 The demo features a very simply set-up by only considering the relative amount of clicks inside the grey box for predicting usability.
+It is presented in the demo video below.
-12. If you deploy WaPPU with a path different from `localhost:3000` you have to change this path in *wappu-service/public/wappu_test/js/wappu-tracking.min.js*.
+10. If you deploy WaPPU with a path different from `localhost:3000` you have to change this path in *wappu-service/public/wappu_test/js/wappu-tracking.min.js* and *wappu-service/wappu-frontend-dependencies/js/wappu-tracking.min.js*.

+## Set up an A/B Test

+1. The frontend for creating A/B testing projects and obtaining the code snippets to be inserted into the interfaces-under-test can be found at `http://localhost:3000/wappu`.
+2. Enter a name and optional password (not yet used by the service) and click "Save Project".
+3. Choose "Create a custom configuration" and define for which components of your interfaces you want to track which interaction features.
+The components should be defined as ID selectors (e.g., `#content`) and must be contained in both interfaces!
+The features (e.g., *clicks*) are suggested via autocompletion as soon as you start typing.
+4. Paste the generated code snippets right before the `</body>` tags of the two different versions of your interface.
+5. The contents of *wappu-service/wappu-frontend-dependencies* have to be available under the same path as your interfaces-under-test.
+6. The real-time analysis of your A/B test can be accessed via `http://localhost:3000/wappu/analysis?projectId=[...]`.
+The project ID is contained in the code snippets pasted into the involved interfaces.
+7. We strongly recommend watching the demo video below to get a better understanding of WaPPU's functionalities and principles.

+## Limitations

+If you track more than one feature for a component in a demo set-up of wappu-service, you will get highly inaccurate predictions.
+This is because the classifier used improves in prediction quality only with growing amounts of data.
+However, WaPPU has not yet been tested in a real-world scenario with massive amounts of data.

 ## Demo Video